TRU Update community newsletter.

 Series, the TRU VOICES Annual New Musicals Reading Series in which

 TRU underwrites developmental readings of new works for theater, with the primary goal being to offer a developmental environment for new producers as well as new plays.
 The TRU FACES Cabaret Fundraiser was created to showcase self-producing member writers

 and performers, as well as network them with other producers.

 TRU began giving annual scholarships to The Commercial Theater Institute,

 to encourage the development of aspiring producers.
-By 2007, TRU had started a Producer Development Program for a select group of spiring producers, with a special interest in developing producers of color.
+By 2007, TRU had started a Producer Development Program for a select group of aspiring producers, with a special interest in developing producers of color.
 The program features special monthly panels, plus the opportunity for consultations, mentorships and internships with top commercial producers and general managers.

 TRU now offers a series of Boot Camps, workshops created to help theater professionals learn and develop essential skills, including "Raising Money for Theater," "Pitching and Presentation Skills" and "Weekend Intensive for Showcase Producing."